Symptoms of ovarian cancer

 Abdominal or pelvic (lower tummy) pain

 - Excessive fatigue

-- Back pain
+- Lower back pain

-- Nausea or vomiting
+- Indigestion or nausea

 If you are not comfortable with your doctor’s diagnosis or you are still concerned about unexplained persistent symptoms, you should seek a second opinion.

 You know your body better than anyone else, so always listen to what your body is saying and trust your instincts.